Shanghai Rail Transit

 Shanghai Rail Transit includes all rail transit lines operating in Shanghai, mainly composed of High-volume railway system, Low-to-medium-volume railway system and Maglev system.
 The system was established on May 28, 1993, when Shanghai Metro Line 1 opened.

 Overview

-The Shanghai Metro is the biggest component of the Shanghai metropolitan rail transit network, together with the Shanghai maglev train, the Zhangjiang Tram, the Songjiang Tram, and the commuter rail Jinshan railway operated by China Railway Shanghai Group.
+The Shanghai Metro is the biggest component of the Shanghai metropolitan rail transit network, together with the Shanghai maglev train, the Zhangjiang Tram, the Songjiang Tram, Shanghai Pudong Airport APM, and the commuter rail Jinshan railway operated by China Railway Shanghai Group.